Shikabala: Loans to Al-Raed and Apollon Smyrnis

 After a loan spell at Saudi Arabian club Al-Raed in 2017–18, where he made an impressively good performance finishing the season scoring 11 goals for his club.
-Shikabala was loaned to Apollon Smyrni of the Greek Superleague in August 2018.
+Shikabala was loaned to Apollon Smyrnis of the Greek Super League in August 2018.

 Third return to Zamalek and retirement

-On 30 June 2019, Shikabala returned to Zamalek after the end of his loan to Apollon Smyrni.
+On 30 June 2019, Shikabala returned to Zamalek after the end of his loan to Apollon Smyrnis.
 In his third spell with his home team, he won the Egyptian Premier League in 2020–21 and 2021–22 seasons.
 He also won with Zamalek the Egyptian Super Cup in 2019–20 and the Egypt Cup in 2021.
 At the continental level, he won with Zamalek the CAF Super Cup in 2020 and the CAF Confederation Cup in 2023–24.

 He won with Zamalek the 2024 CAF Super Cup, after beating Al Ahly 4–3 in a penalty shootout after a 1–1 draw at Kingdom Arena in Riyadh, Saudi Arabia in the famous match known as the African Super of the Century, to mark Shikabala's third and Zamalek's fifth title of the CAF Super Cup.
 His final trophy with the White Castle was the 2024–25 Egypt Cup title.
 On 3 July 2025, Shikabala announced his retirement from professional football.
 The Egyptian star who garnered 18 title with his home team Zamalek, announced the retirement in an emotional televised interview, where the "Apache" struggled to hold back tears while declaring his retirement ending an illustrious career spanning for over two decades.